AriFordsham/GHCWiki/commentary/g-so-c-multiple-instances.md

 Options are to either offer an interactive process where packages that look unused are suggested for removal, or to integrate with a sandbox mechanism.
 If, for example, dirty builds are usually installed into a separate package DB, that package DB could just be removed completely by a user from time to time.

+The garbage collection functionality is part of cabal-install not of ghc-pkg.
+As a first approximation gc does not remove files only unregisters packages from the `PackageDB`.

 ## Currently open design decisions

 ### `InstalledPackageId` and install path